sbublie/v2x-server/README.md

 ## Missing Features

-- All available data processed
+- Processing of all available data
 - Realtime processing
+- Performance